Hiwonder-docs/Acceleration-Sensor/source/docs/3_Raspberry_Pi_Development_Tutorial.md

 > [!NOTE]
 >
-> * When using Hiwonder's lithium battery, connect the battery cable with the red wire to the positive (+) terminal and the black wire to the negative (–) terminal of the DC port.
+> * **When using Hiwonder's lithium battery, connect the battery cable with the red wire to the positive (+) terminal and the black wire to the negative (–) terminal of the DC port.**
 >
-> * If the battery is not connected to the cables, do not connect the cable ends directly together.
-Doing so may cause a short circuit and damage the system.
+> * **If the battery is not connected to the cables, do not connect the cable ends directly together.
+Doing so may cause a short circuit and damage the system.**
 >
-> * Before powering on, ensure that no metal objects are touching the controller.
-Otherwise, the exposed pins at the bottom of the board may cause a short circuit and damage the controller.
+> * **Before powering on, ensure that no metal objects are touching the controller.
+Otherwise, the exposed pins at the bottom of the board may cause a short circuit and damage the controller.**

 ### 3.1.2 Environment Configuration

-Install NoMachine software on PC.
+Install VNC software on PC.
 You can find it under "**[Appendix -> Remote Connection Software](https://drive.google.com/drive/folders/1vAcJhnu8ZXBmEnPtpl-M5sYrCZ7iH3GQ?usp=sharing)**".
-For the detailed operations of NoMachine, please refer to the same directory.
+For the detailed operations of VNC, please refer to the same directory.

 Drag the program and SDK library files into the Raspberry Pi system image, the drag-and-drop action here is for illustration only.